FanatiQS/VerbalEyes-Scroll-Controller/src/README.md

 void verbaleyes_conf_commit()
 ```
 * If `verbaleyes_conf_write` buffers the data instead of writing it right away, this function would then write all the buffered data to persistent storage.
-* When data is buffered, this function is most likely not required to be defined.
+* When data is not buffered, this function is most likely not required and can be defined as an empty block.
 * Buffering is good for flash memory since it can only write data so many times while an actual EEPROM does not benefit from buffering the data.

 #### Network
-TODO!!
+Network function are related to the wireless network connection.

 ##### Connect
 ```c